-Summer and Fall deadline is Apr 30 Spring deadline is Nov 30 Program Lead, Jenna & SEHD HR Program leads (PLs) complete the Hire Request formstack for each new hire.
-Jenna and SEHD HR works on hiring steps for new hires.
+Summer and Fall deadline is Apr 30 Program Lead, Program leads (PLs) complete the Hire Request formstack for each new hire.
+Spring deadline is Nov 30 Jenna & SEHD HR Jenna and SEHD HR works on hiring steps for new hires.
 8 weeks before start of term Shakira Enrollment Report - Shakira sends enrollment reports to each of the Program Leaders and Associate Deans (AD's), and copies SEHD HR.
 Jenna Jenna provides D2/CPE appointment list to Hiromi & sends offer letters.
 SEHD HR SEHD HR creates master spreadsheet for D1 offer letters (from Shakira's enrollment reports new hire formstacks) and works with Shakira on any discrepancies and questions (copy Tricia).
 SEHD HR SEHD HR cross-checks information with list of CPE employees for anyone over the two-course limit and then notifies Jenna and Program Leader.
 Program Lead & SEHD HR & Jenna Program Lead completes the Hire Request formstack for each TA hire, as courses reach the approved student enrollment count.
 HR works on hiring steps for new hires for D1 & Jenna works on hiring steps for D2 as usual.
-5 weeks before start of term Shakira Enrollment Report - Shakira sends enrollment reports to each of the Program Leaders and Associate Deans, and copies SEHD HR.
-SEHD HR SEHD HR generates D1 Lecturer/GPTI/TA contracts (letters of offer) using mail merge and sends them via email to the employee's university email account.